felix-schindler/FindMyEnemy/README.md

 docker-compose up      # wait a few seconds until the DB is initialized open http://localhost  # only works on mac, otherwise open the URL in your favorite browser
 ```

+After opening in your browser, you can login with `admin:admin`

 ### Services